|Date of Birth||16 April 1889, Walworth, London, England, UK|

-Chaplin began his official acting career at the age of eight, touring with The Eight Lancashire Lads.
-At 18 he began touring with Fred Karno's vaudeville troupe, joining them on the troupe's 1910 US tour.
+Chaplin began his official acting career at the age of eight, touring with the Eight Lancashire Lads.
+At age 18, he began touring with Fred Karno's vaudeville troupe, joining them on the troupe's 1910 United States tour.
 He traveled west to California in December 1913 and signed on with Keystone Studios' popular comedy director Mack Sennett, who had seen Chaplin perform on stage in New York.
 Charlie soon wrote his brother Syd, asking him to become his manager.
 While at Keystone, Chaplin appeared in and directed 35 films, starring as the Little Tramp in nearly all.

 Chaplin's life and career was full of scandal and controversy.
 His first big scandal was during World War I, during which time his loyalty to England, his home country, was questioned.
-He had never applied for US citizenship, but claimed that he was a "paying visitor" to the United States.
+He had never applied for American citizenship, but claimed that he was a "paying visitor" to the United States.
 Many British citizens called Chaplin a coward and a slacker.
-This and his other career eccentricities sparked suspicion with FBI chief J. Edgar Hoover and the House Un-American Activities Council (HUAC), who believed that he was injecting Communist propaganda into his films.
+This and his other career eccentricities sparked suspicion with FBI chief J. Edgar Hoover and the House Un-American Activities Committee (HUAC), who believed that he was injecting Communist propaganda into his films.
 Chaplin's later film The Great Dictator (1940), which was his first "talkie", also created a stir.
-In the film Chaplin plays a humorous caricature of Adolf Hitler.
+In the film, Chaplin plays a humorous caricature of Adolf Hitler.
 Some thought the film was poorly done and in bad taste.
-However it grossed over $5 million and earned five Academy Award Nominations.
+However, the film grossed over $5 million and earned five Academy Award Nominations.

 Another scandal occurred when Chaplin briefly dated 22-year-old Joan Barry.
-However Chaplin's relationship with Barry came to an end in 1942, after a series of harassing actions from her.
-In May of 1943 Barry returned to inform Chaplin that she was pregnant and filed a paternity suit, claiming that the unborn child was his.
-During the 1944 trial blood tests proved that Chaplin was not the father, but at the time blood tests were inadmissible evidence and he was ordered to pay $75 a week until the child turned 21.
+However, Chaplin's relationship with Barry came to an end in 1942, after a series of harassing actions from her.
+In May 1943, Barry returned to inform Chaplin that she was pregnant and filed a paternity suit, claiming that the unborn child was his.
+During the 1944 trial, blood tests proved that Chaplin was not the father, but at the time, blood tests were inadmissible evidence and he was ordered to pay $75 a week until the child turned 21.

-Chaplin was also scrutinized for his support in aiding the Russian struggle against the invading Nazis during World War II, and the U.S. government questioned his moral and political views, suspecting him of having Communist ties.
-For this reason HUAC subpoenaed him in 1947.
-However HUAC finally decided that it was no longer necessary for him to appear for testimony.
+Chaplin was also scrutinized for his support in aiding the Russian struggle against the invading Nazis during World War II, and the United States government questioned his moral and political views, suspecting him of having Communist ties.
+For this reason, HUAC subpoenaed him in 1947.
+However, HUAC finally decided that it was no longer necessary for him to appear for testimony.
 Conversely, when Chaplin and his family traveled to London for the premier of Limelight (1952), he was denied re-entry to the United States.
 In reality, the government had almost no evidence to prove that he was a threat to national security.
-He and his wife decided, instead, to settle in Switzerland.
+Instead, he and his wife decided to settle in Switzerland.

 Chaplin was married four times and had a total of 11 children.
-In 1918 he wed Mildred Harrisand they had a son together, Norman Spencer Chaplin, who only lived three days.
+In 1918, he married Mildred Harris and they had a son together, Norman Spencer Chaplin, who only lived three days.
 Chaplin and Mildred were divorced in 1920.
 He married Lita Grey in 1924, who had two sons, Charles Chaplin Jr. and Sydney Chaplin.
 They were divorced in 1927.
 In 1936, Chaplin married Paulette Goddard and his final marriage was to Oona O'Neill (Oona Chaplin), daughter of playwright Eugene O'Neill in 1943.
-Oona gave birth to eight children: Geraldine Chaplin, Michael Chaplin, Josephine Chaplin, Victoria Chaplin, Eugene, Jane, Annette-Emilie and Christopher Chaplin.
+Oona gave birth to eight children: Geraldine Chaplin, Michael Chaplin, Josephine Chaplin, Victoria Chaplin, Eugene Chaplin, Jane Chaplin, Annette-Emilie Chaplin and Christopher Chaplin.

-In contrast to many of his boisterous characters, Chaplin was a quiet man who kept to himself a lot.
+In contrast to many of his boisterous characters, Chaplin was a quiet man who kept to himself a great deal.
 He also had an "un-millionaire" way of living.
 Even after he had accumulated millions, he continued to live in shabby accommodations.
-In 1921 Chaplin was decorated by the French government for his outstanding work as a filmmaker, and was elevated to the rank of Officer of the Legion of Honor in 1952.
-In 1972 he was honored with an Academy Award for his "incalculable effect in making motion pictures the art form of the century."
-He was created Knight Commander of the Order of the British Empire in the 1975 New Year's Honours List.
+In 1921, Chaplin was decorated by the French government for his outstanding work as a filmmaker, and was elevated to the rank of Officer of the Legion of Honor in 1952.
+In 1972, he was honored with an Academy Award for his "incalculable effect in making motion pictures the art form of the century."
+He was appointed Knight Commander of the Order of the British Empire in the 1975 New Years Honours List.
 No formal reason for the honour was listed.
-The citation simply reads "Charles Spencer CHAPLIN, Film Actor and Producer".
+The citation simply reads "Charles Spencer Chaplin, Film Actor and Producer".

 Chaplin's other works included musical scores he composed for many of his films.
-He also authored two autobiographical books, "My Autobiography" in 1964 and its companion volume, "My Life in Pictures" in 1974.
+He also authored two autobiographical books, "My Autobiography" (1964) and its companion volume, "My Life in Pictures" (1974).

-Chaplin died of natural causes on December 25, 1977 at his home in Switzerland.
-In 1978 Chaplin's corpse was stolen from its grave and was not recovered for three months; he was re-buried in a vault surrounded by cement.
+Chaplin died at age 88 of natural causes on December 25, 1977 at his home in Vevey, Switzerland.
+His funeral was a small and private Anglican ceremony according to his wishes.
+In 1978, Chaplin's corpse was stolen from its grave and was not recovered for three months; he was re-buried in a vault surrounded by cement.